pablomiralles22/pablomiralles22.github.io/_posts/2025-12-11-fused-matmul-logsumexp.md

 C_i = \log \sum_{j=1}^N \exp(A_i \cdot B_j^T); \qquad i=1,\dots M.
 $$

-As with general matrix multiplication, we tile the matrices; each tile pair is handled by a tensor core.
+As with general matrix multiplication, we tile the matrices; each pair of tiles is handled by a tensor core.
 While computing tile products, we apply the exponential and maintain the running sum of exponentials across the $N$ dimension.
 After accumulation along $N$, we take the logarithm.

 ```python
 for m in range(0, M, BLOCK_SIZE_M):